makersacademy/chitter-challenge/RYAN-README.md

 <img src="./domain-model-diagrams/chitter-challenge-add-peep.png" alt="Domain Model Diagram for Adding a Peep">

-#### Walkthrough
+#### Walkthrough - NEED TO EDIT

-- When the User visits the '/peeps' path, their browser sends a request to the Controller.
+- When the User visits the '/peeps/new' path, their browser sends a request to the Controller.
 - The Controller gets the request and requests all the 'peeps' from the Peep class (Peep.all).
 - The Peep class returns all the 'peeps' in an array to the controller, (which have been stored as an instance variable on the Peep class object).
 - The Controller renders the array of 'peeps' to a webpage, which it sends as a response to the user